-- (1) - Using Head-Held High Assertion worksheet, guide client in identifying fears come true, and writing non-defensive, non-aggressive assertions to use.
-Make sure the assertions feel right to the client, even if they indicate feeling too much anxiety to actually use them.
-Also identify what the client would do immediately after asserting self. [handouts pp. 28-29] - Have the client practice using HHH assertions in a series of progressively more challenging role play experiments in session, where the therapist plays a critical person.
+- Using Head-Held High Assertion worksheet, guide client in identifying fears come true, and writing non-defensive, non-aggressive assertions to use.
+Make sure the assertions feel right to the client, even if the client says they feel too much anxiety to actually use the assertions.
+Also identify what the client would do immediately after asserting self. [handouts pp. 26-27] - Have the client practice using HHH assertions in a series of progressively more challenging role play experiments in session where the therapist plays a critical person.
 Start with role plays where the fears and assertions are scripted, and the client is practicing responding in an increasingly confident tone.
 Have the client continue doing what they intend right after each assertion (eg. continue conversing, or end the conversation).
 Then use role plays where the fears are increasingly unplanned and harsh, and the client has to modify or create assertions on the spot.
 Repeat practice until the client sounds and feels confident in asserting self.

 - Also write and practice proactive assertions where the client is asserting self when concerned the other person is thinking badly of the client but is not saying so.
-Make sure this does not come across as reassurance seeking, and that the client does what s/he planned right after each assertion.
+Make sure this does not come across as reassurance seeking, and that the client does what they planned to do (eg. continue the conversation) right after each assertion.
 Practice these in a series of progressively more challenging and less scripted role plays until the client sounds and feels confident. - Practice the key assertions alone and out loud, with a tone of conviction, like an actor practicing for a part.
 Repeatedly practice on multiple days until you feel confident and empowered in using your assertions. - Practice the assertions in a series of imagery experiments, both in session and as homework.
 Imagine the fears coming true, and imagine asserting yourself with increasing confidence.
-Repeat imagery on multiple days. - When the client feels ready, practice using a series of paradoxical experiments in which the client seeks to evoke the fear come true, and in which the client uses the assertion and does what s/he intends right after.
+Repeat imagery on multiple days. - When the client feels ready, practice using a series of paradoxical experiments in which the client seeks to evoke the fear come true, and in which the client uses the assertion and does what they planned to do (eg. continue the conversation) right after.
 Even if the fear doesn't come true, the client can sometimes paradoxically use the proactive assertion.
 These experiments can begin together with the therapist while interacting with strangers outside of the office.
 Client then continues these experiments as homework.